Proposition 65 FAQ's

 The warning does not mean that our products will necessarily cause cancer or reproductive harm.
 Moreover, a Proposition 65 warning does not mean a product is in violation of any product-safety standards or requirements.
 The government has described Proposition 65 as a ‘right to know’ law.

-While we believe our products are not harmful when used as designed.
+Our products are not harmful when used as designed.
 We provide the warning as a result of this California law.

 What is Proposition 65?